I'm a criminal lawyer and a crime writer. During the day I go to court. At night I write crime fiction. It's as simple

 I wrote a standalone book next, Beyond Evil, and got itchy feet.
 It had been a wonderful time at HarperCollins, exhilarating to see my books being read on beaches and trains, but I wanted to see what else there was out there, so I moved to Sphere and wrote the Parker brothers trilogy.

 The story of Sam and Joe Parker, one a Manchester detective, the other a Manchester defence lawyer, took me back to where I trained as a lawyer.
 Next To Die started the story, followed by The Death Collector, then The Domino Killer.

 I veered away from crime for a moment and wrote the book I always wanted to write, Lost In Nashville.
 I had always wanted to visit the places Johnny Cash sang about, so I did, but crafted a book from it, a tale of a father and son who travel Johnny Cash's life and songs and try to reconnect along the way.
 I loved travelling it, writing it, and it is my favourite book of all of mine, purely because it has so much emotional resonance for me.

 Time moved on, so did I, itchy feet once more, as I moved to BonnierZaffre to write about a lawyer, Dan Grant, and his investigator, Jayne Brett.
 I was inspired by the Petrocelli TV series from the series, but rather than build a house in the desert and fight injustice, like the TV lawyer, I gave up full-time lawyering and turned mainly to writing, although I did a lot of freelance advocacy on behalf of the Crown Prosecution Service, which I enjoyed immensely.

 I decided to move on from BonnierZaffre and was delighted to take the whole Grant and Brett series to Hera Books and reunite with my ace editor from my HarperCollins days, Keshini Naidoo.
 The Innocent Ones was published in April 2019 and I hope you enjoy it as much as I enjoyed writing it.

 As for the future, who knows?
+I've got some ideas, but I don't know when or if I'll ever get round to them.
 And that's the exciting part.